epacuit/splitcycle/README.md

 * 03-AppendixCExamples.ipynb: All the examples from Appendix C.
 * 04-AppendixDIrresolutenessData.ipynb: The code to produce the graphs in Appendix D.
 * 05-Tables.ipynb: The code to generate the three tables in the paper.
-* 06-AnalyzingElectionData.ipynb: Applying Split Cycle to the election data from [preflib.org](https://preflib.org)

 ## Requirements